johnnyfreeman/revolver/README.md

 Revolver.js is a modular and unopinionated javascript library to help you build your own content slider from scratch.
 It offers a robust API that helps you get from mockup to reality with less friction than other cookie cutter sliders.
 But don't let that scare you, it's pretty easy!

+**THIS README FILE IS IN HEAVY DEVELOPMENT AND CONTAINS BROKEN LINKS**

 ## Getting Started

 If you are planning on building your own content slider completely from scratch, all you need to do is [install Revolver](https://github.com/revolverjs/revolverjs#installation) and [start extending](http://revolverjs.com/docs.html#extending_revolver).
 However, if you are new to Revolver, it is highly recommended you take a look at the [documentation](https://github.com/revolverjs/revolverjs/tree/master/docs/README.md) to help get you started.